If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 The books my baby is currently obsessed with

-and the other one is The Boy, the Mole, the Fox and the Horse.
+One is Alma and the other one is The Boy, the Mole, the Fox and the Horse.
 I’ve been reading these two books, specifically Alma, since the day Rumi was born.
 It’s been part of our bedtime routine for almost five months now.
 I love Alma for many reasons — it really celebrates individuality and embracing uniqueness and being kind to other people’s differences.
 And I love The Boy, the Mole, the Fox and the Horse because every page has such beautiful stories.

 What I’m currently reading myself